cloudtools/cloudsweeper/README.md

 Olga (1887—1971) was a cleaner and later a concierge at Chalmers University of Technology, the university where brkt have had a lot of interns from.
 She played a central role in a lot of students' lives, known for being very friendly and helpful with everything.

 ## LICENSE
-olga is licenses under the BSD 2-clause licenses.
+olga is licensed under the BSD 2-clause licenses.
 Originally written at Bracket Computing, it was made open source by VMware to enable further development by the original authors.